Alluxio/alluxio/docs/en/ufs/HDFS.md

 This will start one Alluxio master and one Alluxio worker locally.
 You can see the master UI at [http://localhost:19999](http://localhost:19999).

-Next, you can run a simple example program:
+Run a simple example program:

 ```bash
 $ bin/alluxio runTests